Turner

 Turner was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Turner's population showed high cultural diversity, with 32.7% born overseas and 25.8% speaking a language other than English at home.
-Christianity was the predominant religion in Turner, comprising 26.7%.
-Judaism was slightly overrepresented compared to Australian Capital Territory (0.4% vs 0.5%).
+Turner was found to have a higher cultural diversity than most local markets, with 32.7% of its population born overseas and 25.8% speaking a language other than English at home.
+Christianity is the predominant religion in Turner, comprising 26.7% of its population.
+However, Judaism is notably overrepresented in Turner, making up 0.4% compared to the regional average of 0.2%.

 Frequently Asked Questions - Diversity